moj-analytical-services/user-guidance/source/documentation/github/collaborate-on-project.md

 # Collaborate on a project

+> This page contains general guidance about GitHub.
+>
+> It's not specific to the Analytical Platform, and the Analytical Platform team cannot provide support or troubleshoot GitHub issues.
+>
+> If you need help, ask in the [#ask-about-github Slack channel](https://moj.enterprise.slack.com/archives/C08SV6MR2P7).

 ### Working on a branch

 One of the most useful aspects of git is 'branching'.
 This involves a few extra steps, but it enables some really important benefits: